-COVID-19 Update: From September 2021 we will return to offering in-person visits from our school speakers.
-This position will be regularly reviewed as we monitor the latest data.
-Many of our school speakers are happy to make in-person visits.
-However, we hope you understand that, in the current circumstances, some may not be.
-Where we can’t find somebody local to visit in-person we will try to find someone who can visit remotely.
+COVID-19 update: We have now returned to offering in-person visits by our school speakers, but will review this if circumstances change.
+Many of our school speakers are happy to make in-person visits now.
+However, we hope you understand that some still may not be.
+Where we can’t find somebody local to visit in person, we will try to find someone who can visit remotely.

 Request a school speaker